JimMerkle/Arduino_Uno_Command_Line_I2C_DS3231_TM1637/README.md

     * write_ds3231()
     * cl_time()  - Command line example that reads (or sets) the RTC time
     * cl_date()  - Command line example that reads (or sets) the RTC date

+## Reset Command Example

+    Use Watchdog timer to implement a software controled reset

+## Demonstrate RTC Alarm

+    Set an alarm for 5 seconds in the future.
+Watch alarm flag trigger interrupt.

 ## Notes